clusterio/clusterio/README.md

 Then tell clusterio that this plugin exists by adding it as a plugin.

-    npx clusteriocontroller plugin add @clusterio/plugin-subspace_storage
+    npx clusteriomaster plugin add @clusterio/plugin-subspace_storage

-This adds it to the default `plugin-list.json` file which in the shared folder setup is loaded by controller, host and ctl.
+This adds it to the default `plugin-list.json` file which in the shared folder setup is loaded by master, slave and ctl.
-If you have hosts or ctl installed on separate computers (or directories) then you need to repeat the plugin install process for all of them.
+If you have slaves or ctl installed on separate computers (or directories) then you need to repeat the plugin install process for all of them.
-The clusteriocontroller, clusteriohost and clusterioctl commands has the plugin sub-command so you do not need to install clusteriocontroller to add plugins, instead use the clusterio command you have available.
+The clusteriomaster, clusterioslave and clusterioctl commands has the plugin sub-command so you do not need to install clusteriomaster to add plugins, instead use the clusterio command you have available.

 For development purposes the `plugin add` command supports adding plugins by the absolute path to them, or a relative path that must start with either . or .. (which will then be resolved to an absolute path).

-## Configure Controller
+## Configure master

-By default the controller will listen for HTTP on port 8080.
+By default the master will listen for HTTP on port 8080.
 You can change the port used with the command

-    npx clusteriocontroller config set controller.http_port 1234
+    npx clusteriomaster config set master.http_port 1234

-When changing the port you will also need to change the address hosts connect with.
+When changing the port you will also need to change the address slaves connect with.
 For the standalone installation mode you can use

-    npx clusteriohost config set host.controller_url http://localhost:1234/
+    npx clusterioslave config set slave.master_url http://localslave:1234/

 If you plan to make your cluster available externally set the address that it will be accessible under with, for example

-    npx clusteriocontroller config set controller.external_address http://203.0.113.4:1234/
+    npx clusteriomaster config set master.external_address http://203.0.113.4:1234/

-Change the url to reflect the IP, protocol, and port the controller is accessible under, dns names are also supported.
+Change the url to reflect the IP, protocol, and port the master is accessible under, dns names are also supported.
-If you're planning on making the controller accessible on the internet it's recommended to set up TLS, see the [Setting Up TLS](/docs/setting-up-tls.md) document for more details.
+If you're planning on making the master accessible on the internet it's recommended to set up TLS, see the [Setting Up TLS](/docs/setting-up-tls.md) document for more details.

-You can list the config of the controller with the `npx clusteriocontroller config list` command.
+You can list the config of the master with the `npx clusteriomaster config list` command.
-See the [readme for @clusterio/controller](/packages/controller/README.md) for more information.
+See the [readme for @clusterio/master](/packages/master/README.md) for more information.

 ## Managing Factorio mods

-Clusterio currently only provides a manual method for running mods on servers by copying them either to each instance's individual `mods` folder, or by copying them into a host installation's `sharedMods` folder which will link/copy them to the `mods` folder of each instance on that host if the file doesn't already exist in the `mods` folder for that instance.
+Clusterio currently only provides a manual method for running mods on servers by copying them either to each instance's individual `mods` folder, or by copying them into a slave installation's `sharedMods` folder which will link/copy them to the `mods` folder of each instance on that slave if the file doesn't already exist in the `mods` folder for that instance.
 Mods are copied from `sharedMods` on Windows and symlinked on Linux, this means that when mods are removed from `sharedMods` the mods will also be removed from the instance's `mods` folder on Linux if it got there by being linked by Clusterio, but not on Windows.

 For managing the mod settings, the `mod-settings.dat` and `mod-list.json` files will also be linked/copied over if present in `sharedMods`, but since Factorio creates these files automatically it might be necessary to delete them from each instance's `mods` folder for changes to them in `sharedMods` to take effect.